 After you have set your rates and have clients lined up, it’s time for you to get paid for your consulting services by sending your clients an invoice.
-An invoice, also known simply as a bill, is important because it’s how you’re going to paid what you’re owed by a client for the work that you just completed.
+An invoice is important.
+It’s how you’re going to paid what you’re owed by a client for the work that you just completed.

 While invoices can vary from person to person and industry to industry, they typically include: